-- 1. To understand the various distributed system models and evolving computing paradigms - 2.
-To gain knowledge in virtualization of computer resources - 3.
-To realize the reasons for migrating into cloud - 4.
+- 1. To understand the cloud computing fundamentals and evolving computing paradigms - 2.
+To realize the reasons for migrating into cloud. - 3.
+To gain knowledge in virtualization of computer resources. - 4.
 To introduce the various levels of services that can be achieved by a cloud. - 5.
 To describe the security aspects in cloud and the services offered by a cloud.